dev-scripts/prakashbhandari.com.np/content/posts/how-to-dockerize-a-react-application.md

 to skill up.
 Same app can be used for production :)

-Also, if you find any problem with app or any mistakes in this article, please post in the comment, it will automatically create an git issue.
+Also, if you find any problem with app or any mistakes in this article, please post in the comment, it will automatically create a git issue.

 [GitHub version of the article](https://github.com/dev-scripts/dockerize-react-app)